 In celebration of father’s who are trying to create a good life for their children but can use a second chance because of a prior, criminal mistake, the “Father’s Day Expungement Program” is taking place through June 16, 2019.
 Fulton County Solicitor’s Office is hosting the “Father’s Day Expungement Program”.
-The program will allow men to clear their record of misdemeanors.
+The program will allow men to clear their records of misdemeanors.

-Fulton County Solicitor, Keith E. Gammage, said in a statement, “As a father, I know how important it is to be able for fathers to provide for their families… This program, focused on fathers will allow men who have made a mistake to get a second chance and back on their feet so that they can lead their homes and communities.”
+Fulton County Solicitor, Keith E. Gammage, said in a statement, “As a father, I know how important it is to be able for fathers to provide for their families… This program focused on fathers will allow men who have made a mistake to get a second chance and back on their feet so that they can lead their homes and communities.”

 We here at RED applaud this effort, but also realize some men may not be able to take advantage of this opportunity, and they are also women with criminal records who are in need of getting their record expunged in the state of Georgia.
 So, we’ve created this post especially for you.